othercriteria/vibectl/README.md

 The project uses pre-commit hooks for code quality, configured in `.pre-commit-config.yaml`.
 These run automatically on commit and include:
-- Black for code formatting
+- Ruff format for code formatting (replaces Black)
+- Ruff check for linting and error detection (replaces Flake8)
-- isort for import sorting
+- Ruff check --fix for import sorting (replaces isort)
-- Flake8 for style guide enforcement
 - MyPy for type checking

+Configuration for Ruff is managed in the `pyproject.toml` file under the `[tool.ruff]` section.

 ### Cursor Rules

 The project uses Cursor rules (`.mdc` files in `.cursor/rules/`) to maintain consistent development practices.
-These include:
-- `python-venv.mdc`: Python virtual environment usage
+For details on these rules, including their purpose and implementation, see [RULES.md](RULES.md).

+Our rules system covers:
+- Code quality and style enforcement
+- Test organization and coverage requirements
-- `rules.mdc`: Rule file organization standards
+- Documentation standards
-- `no-bazel.mdc`: Build system standards
+- Build system conventions
-- `autonomous-commits.mdc`: Commit automation
+- Commit automation

 ## License